 Perfectionistic Project Lead and Primary Client Liaison

-Lisa Hopkins is the senior marketing consultant for Stacey E. Burke, P.C.
-She has worked with the company for over four years, and in that time has made herself an indispensable part of our day-to-day operations.
+Lisa Hopkins is the Vice President of Operations for Stacey E. Burke, P.C.
+She has worked with the company for almost seven years, and in that time has made herself an indispensable part of our day-to-day operations.
 Lisa’s job encompasses all things client-related.
 Since Stacey travels, speaks, and consults in person on a regular basis, Lisa serves as the primary point of contact for the attorneys we work with.

 In addition to having excellent people skills from her time managing a large retail workforce, Lisa is a natural marketer.
 Her marketing duties include high-level design projects, such as logo development, branding, brochures, print mailers, website design and development, and more.

 In addition to Lisa’s creative side she inherited from her art teacher mother, she also loves statistics and numbers more than the average person, due in part to her CPA father.
-She uses her analytical prowess to keep all of our client projects on track and trending in the right direction.
+She uses her analytical prowess to keep all of our client projects on track and trending in the right direction, including earning an Advanced Google Analytics Certification and a Google Tag Manger Fundamentals Certification.
 Lisa’s daily focus allows her to combine her love of visual design and technical details.

 Lisa has become an expert in all things digital, including social media advertising, creating WordPress websites, content drafting and editing, and crafting target demographics.
 In addition, she received an Event Marketing Certification from Eventbrite and spearheads all of the event planning for our law firm clients.
 Stacey E. Burke, P.C. has planned and executed legal industry events across Texas, as well as in Louisiana, California, and Illinois.